liqd/adhocracy4/docs/phases_and_modules.md

 ### Definition

-A phase is a fixed time interval inside the linear time line of a participation project.
-It enables participants to interact in a certain way with the participation project's content.
+A phase is a fixed time interval inside the linear time line of a participation module.
+It enables participants to interact in a certain way with the participation module's content.

 ### Details